 Constructionreview

-Beale Infrastructure in Talks to Build Project Mustang Data Center Campus outside Tulsa, Oklahoma
+Beale Infrastructure’s Project Mustang Data Center Campus outside Tulsa, Oklahoma

-Home » Buildings » Data Center » Beale Infrastructure in Talks to Build Project Mustang Data Center Campus outside Tulsa, Oklahoma
+Home » Buildings » Data Center » Beale Infrastructure’s Project Mustang Data Center Campus outside Tulsa, Oklahoma

 Beale Infrastructure Project Mustang Data Center

-The company has listed plans for a campus in Claremore on in website which will be located in Claremore Industrial Park.
+According to a statement from the city, discussions have been ongoing for several months and remain subject to standard site due diligence and feasibility reviews prior to any formal commitments.
+Beale Infrastructure has also identified Claremore Industrial Park as the intended location for the proposed campus on its website.
 Furthermore, the campus will include multiple data center buildings that will be constructed in phases.
 Other data center projects that will be based in Oklahoma is the Project Clydesdale, a $1 billion data center campus that broke ground late last year in Tulsa.
+Another that is being worked on by Beale despite the pushback its facing is the Project Atlas data center.

 Scope of Implementation on Beale Infrastructure Project Mustang Data Center